LuigiGuerriero1999/codegenerator_FXML_Haskell/README.md

 ./run.sh fxmlfile_path -runandgenerate
 ```

-## current flaws with the codegenerator
+## Current flaws with the codegenerator
 - The user has to explicitly use the **Label-node** in SceneBuilder in stead of the **Text-node** becasue the codegenerator only assumes that **Text-nodes** are attributes of a bigger element or node.
 - The codegenerator stores the widgets and relations separatly in **GTKWidget**-objects and **Relation**-objects which have to be maintained, but they provide flexibility to modify data.
 - The **TabPane-node** is being parsed inefficiently due to the **Tab** (in JavaFX) not being of a **node-type**.